learntocloud/learn-to-cloud/phase1/README.md

 ## How does this phase apply to Cloud?

-These two topics are entire specialties and careers on their own.
-If you're already a Linux admin or network engineer, you can 100% apply your skills to the cloud.
+These two topics are careers on their own.
+If you're already a Linux admin or network engineer, you can apply your skills to the cloud.
 At the end of the day, the Cloud is just a bunch of Linux servers networked together :)

-The reason we pair these two topics is because lots of networking tasks are done via command line and Linux management is all about command line.
+The reason we pair these two topics is because lots of networking tasks are done via a command line and Linux management is all about command line.

 A best practice for this phase is to lookup the [man pages](https://en.wikipedia.org/wiki/Man_page) for each command you use.
 You don't need to memorize it.

 ## Resources